Burbuja.info - Foro de economía > Foros > Burbuja Inmobiliaria > No, el libre mercado no creó la crisis financiera

 Then, all of a sudden, things were so bad that without a $700 billion congressional appropriation, the whole thing would collapse.

 In the wake of this change of heart on the part of our leaders, Americans found themselves bombarded with a predictable and relentless refrain: the free market economy has failed.
 The alleged remedies were equally predictable: more regulation, more government intervention, more spending, more money creation, and more debt.
 To add insult to injury, the very people who had been responsible for the policies that created the mess were posing as the wise public servants who would show us the way out.
-And following a now-familiar pattern, government failure would not only be blamed on anyone and everyone but the government itself, but it would also be used to justify additional grants of government power.
+And amowing a now-familiar pattern, government failure would not only be blamed on anyone and everyone but the government itself, but it would also be used to justify additional grants of government power.

 The truth of the matter is that intervention in the market, rather than the market economy itself, was the driving factor behind the bust.